sashapr/toronto-airbnb/README.md

 ## WORK IN PROGRESS
 ## Description

 I would like to understand Airbnb rental market in Toronto and how it is related to property prices.
-I describe assumptions and model in a more detailed [document](https://drive.google.com/open?id=1_KuIaytu1lvk99qkmY7KMDkgZK7leLmr).
-Here, I outline main steps and key outcomes of my project.
+I describe assumptions and model in a more detailed [document](https://drive.google.com/open?id=1_KuIaytu1lvk99qkmY7KMDkgZK7leLmr) (pdf).
+Here, I outline the main steps, challenges, and outcomes of my project.

 ## Contents